Succulent Pan Seared Scallops with Orzo Piccata is an easy weeknight dinner that’s fancy enough for weekend company!

 If you’re a parent, you know that sometimes your menu is planned around your children’s likes and dislikes.
 Well, Tom is my third child.

 If you’re a regular follower of the blog, you know my husband Tom is a picky eater.
-Has been for most of his life, and I’ve resigned myself to the fact that after almost 28 years of marriage, he always will be.
+Has been for most of his life, and I’ve resigned myself to the fact that after 32 years of marriage, he always will be.

 The Best Pan Seared Scallops with Orzo Piccata Ever